The Relentless Offensive (Hardback)

 This book also discusses the many varying moral issues that even to this day still rage between those who feel guilt for the destruction of so many German cities and those who see moral justification in the eventual Allied victory.

 For those of you who wondered why so many problems dogged Bomber Command and its equipment during WW2 I would thoroughly recommend 'The Relentless Offensive: War and Bomber Command' by Roy Irons.Historical Wings Society, Customer

 For those of you who wondered why so many problems dogged Bomber Command and its equipment during WW2 I would thoroughly recommend 'The Relentless Offensive: War and Bomber Command'Historical Wings Society, customer

 "...The book concentrates on the 'paper' war within the Air Ministry, detailing the meetings and committee reports on various subjects relating to bombing and also the correspondence between the senior ranks of the Air Ministry and RAF as they tried to mould the decisions into a form they wished their areas of responsibility to adopt.Air Britain

 It is something of a metaphor for the content of this book that it contains no illustrations.
 Instead, it is densely written, passionately argued and makes for demanding – and rewarding – reading.
-Forty years... [read full review]Air Vice Marshal 'Sandy' Hunter, RAF Historical Society
+Forty years ago, the classrooms of the AF Language School rang with the assertion by émigré |Russian teachers that ‘repetition is the mother of learning’ and that technique is apparent in the pages of The Relentless Offensive.
+It is none the worse for that, because its arguments are complex and, ultimately, highly convincing.Air Vice Marshal 'Sandy' Hunter, RAF Historical Society

 "well written and interesting throughout"Prof Jeremy Black, The Historical Association